Waikato/weka-wiki/docs/mailing_list.md

 Before posting, please read the [mailing list etiquette](https://ml.cms.waikato.ac.nz/weka/mailinglist_etiquette.html).

-Once you have subscribed to the list (a moderator may have to approve your request), you can send posts to the list using the following email address:
+Once you have subscribed to the list, you can send posts to the list using the following email address:

 ```
 weka-users@lists.sourceforge.net